Where Did Arie the Bachelor Stay in Peru?

 3. JW Marriott El Convento ~ Cusco, Peru

 The hotel has a luxurious spa, excellent breakfast buffet, great Pisco Sours (Peru’s national drink) in a chic bar, & is an easy two-block walk from Cusco’s main square, the Plaza de Armas.
-There’s nothing I don’t love about this hotel ~ & they even have oxygen available in the rooms if Cusco’s high altitude is leaving you breathless!
+There’s nothing I don’t love about this hotel ~ & they even have oxygen available in the rooms if Cusco’s high altitude leaves you breathless!
 Prices run about $150+/night.

 Cusco is an AMAZING city ~ one of my favorite in the world (so much good FOOD)!!
 I highly recommend staying here before or after a trip to Machu Picchu.